replit/kaboom/doc/25-platformer.md

 		}
 	})
 ```

 The code above implements what happens when the player collides with a portal object.
-If the player reaches a portal, they will go to the game scene of the next level, with a different and also keep the number of coins they collected in the previous level.
+If the player reaches a portal, they will go to the game scene of the next level, with a different levelId.
+The game also keeps track of the number of coins they collected in the previous level.
 If the player has completed all the levels, they will go to the winning scene instead.

 Add the following code below the "portal" collision function: